Can I get life insurance if I have Diabetes?

 Now we have Don.
-Don applied for term life insurance for diabetics at age 38 and was diagnosed with diabetes at age 24.
+Don applied for term life insurance at age 60.
+He was diagnosed with diabetes at age 24.
 His A1C level is 10, which is through the roof.

 Don has never treated his diabetes because he never thought he had a problem.
 Don also hasn’t seen his doctor in several years.

-Don had no other medical conditions, but due to the fact that he wasn’t receiving any treatment for diabetes, he was postponed for coverage.
-Even though he was postponed for a typical life insurance policy, we can still help with a graded policy.
+Don had no other medical conditions, but due to the fact that he wasn’t receiving any treatment for diabetes, he was declined for coverage.

 He was diagnosed very early in life; which insurers do not like to see.
 Especially with type 2 diabetes, an early diagnosis is often an indicator of poor lifestyle choices that have led to their illness.